Skip to main content

 E. Howard Gilkey served as marshal and law librarian from Oct.
 3, 1903 to Sept.
 1, 1913.
 A count in 1907 showed that the library had 28,000 volumes.
 Edward Antrim, who succeeded Mr. Gilkey, served from Sept.
 1, 1913 through 1921.
 A catalog published by Mr. Antrim in 1914 had a collection of 35,000 volumes.

-After having remained in the State House Annex for more than 70 years, the law library moved to new quarters in the Rhodes State Office Tower on Aug.
+After having remained in the State House Annex for more than 70 years, the Law Library moved to new quarters in the Rhodes State Office Tower on Aug.
 25, 1974, and then to the Thomas J. Moyer Ohio Judicial Center in February 2004.
+Due to the shifting dynamics of legal resources from print to digital, the Library’s collection contains about 105,000 titles and 240,000 items.

 The Supreme Court of Ohio Law Library was established and is maintained primarily for the use of the Justices and staff of the Supreme Court of Ohio.
 Following long-established tradition and with permission of the Court, the library is also open to other government agencies, members of the bar and the public.